From Simply Basic to High Style, Concrete Finds Its Way in Interior Design

 5. Kitchen Countertops/Kitchen Islands – While granite continues to be the gold standard in kitchen countertops and has remained a constant design trend for decades, concrete is gaining momentum in the industry and is becoming quite the rage.
 So if you’re looking to renovate your kitchen, why not consider concrete and its many qualities that are ideal for a kitchen countertop/ kitchen island?

-8. Bathtubs – From the kitchen and dining area, we move to the bathroom, where concrete soaking tubs are getting to be popular and trendy fixtures.
+8. Bathtubs – From the kitchen and dining area, we move to the bathroom, where concrete soaking tubs are becoming popular and trendy fixtures.

 10. Planters – Accessory items like flower vases and planters are also getting the concrete look.
 A popular idea is the use of concrete planters that come in different designs and colors.